watsonmw/fe2-intro/docs/overview.md

 If we've more than 14 colours, well, now some magic needs to happen!
 The virtual colours need to be merged to fit into the 14 available palette entries.
-This is done by recursively splitting / partitioning the assigned virtual colours into 14 buckets (kinda like quicksort).
+This is done by recursively splitting / partitioning the assigned virtual colours into 14 sBuddyFreeBucketHeads (kinda like quicksort).

 <figure>
 <img src="palette.png" alt="Palette">